DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-what-to-show-when-an-application-has-been-transferred-to-another-provider.md

 Users at the new provider will see everything except any interviews, notes and events created by the old provider.

 There’s a [spreadsheet explaining what users at the new provider can see](https://docs.google.com/spreadsheets/d/1X7WpeElTngGI41eQ8rDselJQVgOB_u8JZmJFo_F0OMU/edit#gid=0).

+### Emails

+We created emails to send to users who have had an application transferred to or from their organisation.

+We created different versions for training providers and accrediting bodies.
+This is because an accredited body will want to know who ratifies the course the candidate has been transferred to.

+The emails mention that an offer has been made.
+This means we'll need variations on these emails if we allow users to transfer applications without making an offer.

+A user will not receive any email notification if they had access to the application before the change and still have access to it.

+### Email notification settings

+We changed the email notifications settings page to include the two new email types:

+- application received from another organisation
+- application transferred to another organisation

+We intend that these options will also cover transfers before an offer has been made, if we decide to allow this.

 ### Other changes